JReyDev/Dictionary-Vectorizer-Explained/README.md

 return X_sparse
 ```
 #### Next, the function wil now loop through the list of dictionaries and its indexes, then the keys are verified if theye exist in our feature_indices dictionary, if they do, then our variable 'feature_index' will take the value of the feature in our feature_indices_ which represents the features columns starting at 0.

+#### Finally, We need to add a 1 for every category existing in our dictionary being looped to our sparse matrix, the index of the dictionary in the input list, will now be axis 0 and the feature_index will represent the features column axis 1 for the feature.
+With both coordinates selected the entry in our sparse matrix will now become a 1.